wp-plugins/robo-gallery/readme.txt

 Yes, you can use generated direct link inside particular gallery settings

-= Where specify description of the gallery images? =

-When you open gallery settings inside you'll find images manager section.
-Images manager make you able to add/edit descriptions and titles of every gallery image

-= How to generate shortcode for Wordpress page, post or widget? =

-First of all you can copy shortcode inside gallery settings , in separate shortcode block.
-Another way generate shortcode directly in post or page edit mode.
-You can find wizard button on top of content editor

 = How to change font size of the gallery image caption? =

 In gallery settings you can enable custom caption settings where you can customize font size and see results in live preview